-In order to earn the bachelor of science in nursing for registered nurse students, students must complete, either at Seattle University or in transfer, 180 quarter credits with a cumulative grade point average of 2.5 and with courses applicable to the major graded 2.0 or better, including the following:
+In order to earn the bachelor of science in nursing, registered nurse students must complete, either at Seattle University or in transfer, a minimum of 180 quarter credits.
+A 2.5 cumulative grade point average is required at the time the degree is granted.
+All major program requirements, including major prerequisites, must be graded C (2.0) or better.
+Program requirements include:

-EN 110 Freshman English5
+EN 110 Freshman English

 PL 110 Introduction to Philosophy and Critical Thinking5

-Choose one of the following two courses:
+Choose one o of the following two courses:

-HS 120 Introduction to Western Civilization5
+HS 120 Introduction to Western Civilization

-HS 121 Studies in Modern Civilization5
+HS 121 Studies in Modern Civilization

-EN 120 Masterpieces of Literature5
+EN 120 Masterpieces of Literature

-MT (101, 107 or above)5
+MT 101, 107, or above5

 CH 101 Introductory General Chemistry5

 PL 220 Philosophy of the Human Person5

 PSY 120 Introductory Psychology5

 Choose one o of the following two courses:

-Social Scie ence II (not Psychology)5
+ence II (not psychology)

-FA 120 Experiencing the Arts5
+FA 120 Experiencing the Arts

 Theology a and Religious Studies Phase II (200-299)5

-PL 352 Health Care Ethics5
+PL 352 Health Care Ethics

 Theology a and Religious Studies Phase III (300-399)5

-N 422 Senior Synthesis3
+N 422 Senior Synthesis

-N 480 Interdisciplinary Core: The Changing Family3
+N 480 Interdisciplinary Core: The Changing Family

+Also majo or/program prerequisite; C (2.0) minumum grade allowed.

 II.
-Major Program Requirements
+Major Requirements

-Prerequisites -
+Prerequisites •

 CH 102 Introductory Organic and Biochemistry5

 BL 200 Anatomy and Physiology I5

 BL 210 Anatomy and Physiology II5

-BL 220 Microbiology5
+BL 220 Microbiology

 PSY 322 Psychology of Growth and Development5

-Nursing sequ ence:

-N 310 Current Perspectives in Professional Nursing5

-N 321 Pathophysiology I

-N 322 Pathophysiology II

-N 385 Clinical Decision Making5

-N 404 Research in Nursing Practice3

-N 412 Community Health Nursing3

-N 413 Community Health Nursing-Practice4

-N 423 Transition to Professional Nursing Practice8

-V